expo/expo/docs/versions/unversioned/sdk/bar-code-scanner.md

 title: BarCodeScanner
 ---

 A React component that renders a viewfinder for the device's either front or back camera viewfinder and will detect bar codes that show up in the frame.
+BarCodeScanner uses [Camera](./camera.html) underneath so any Camera prop or method can be used when using BarCodeScanner.

 Requires `Permissions.CAMERA`.